This topic has been locked and is no longer available for discussion.

 Site-wide recruitments for Anime Moderators occur approximately every 2 years.

 The last recruitment ended in Dec 2015.
-The next recruitment is expected: Sept-Oct 2019 (Accepting Apps).
+The next recruitment is expected: Now (Accepting Apps).

 You can further demonstrate your enthusiasm and skills by contributing edits and additions to our databases regularly.